guillaumelauzier/42dico/README.md

 2. **strncpy**: A standard function that copies up to n characters from the string pointed by source to the destination.
 If the source string length is less than n, the remainder of the destination will be padded with null characters.

-3. **str_is_alpha**: Likely a custom function that checks if a string contains only alphabetic characters.
+3. **str_is_alpha**: A custom function that checks if a string contains only alphabetic characters.
 It might return 1 if true and 0 if false.

-4. **str_is_numeric**: Likely a custom function that checks if a string contains only numeric characters.
+4. **str_is_numeric**: A custom function that checks if a string contains only numeric characters.
 It might return 1 if true and 0 if false.

-5. **str_is_lowercase**: Likely a custom function that checks if a string contains only lowercase alphabetic characters.
+5. **str_is_lowercase**: A custom function that checks if a string contains only lowercase alphabetic characters.
 It might return 1 if true and 0 if false.

-6. **str_is_uppercase**: Likely a custom function that checks if a string contains only uppercase alphabetic characters.
+6. **str_is_uppercase**: A custom function that checks if a string contains only uppercase alphabetic characters.
 It might return 1 if true and 0 if false.

-7. **str_is_printable**: Likely a custom function that checks if a string contains only printable characters.
+7. **str_is_printable**: A custom function that checks if a string contains only printable characters.
 It might return 1 if true and 0 if false.

-8. **strupcase**: Likely a custom function that converts all the lowercase characters of a string to uppercase.
+8. **strupcase**: A custom function that converts all the lowercase characters of a string to uppercase.

-9. **strlowcase**: Likely a custom function that converts all the uppercase characters of a string to lowercase.
+9. **strlowcase**: A custom function that converts all the uppercase characters of a string to lowercase.

-10. **strcapitalize**: Likely a custom function that capitalizes the first letter of each word in a string and makes all other letters lowercase.
+10. **strcapitalize**: A custom function that capitalizes the first letter of each word in a string and makes all other letters lowercase.

-11. **strlcpy 15**: This appears to be a call to the function `strlcpy` with the argument `15`. `strlcpy` is a standard function that copies up to a specified length from the source string to the destination, ensuring null-termination.
+11. **strlcpy 15**: This is a call to the function `strlcpy` with the argument `15`. `strlcpy` is a standard function that copies up to a specified length from the source string to the destination, ensuring null-termination.

-12. **putstr_non_printable**: Likely a custom function that prints a string, but for non-printable characters, it could print their hexadecimal representation.
+12. **putstr_non_printable**: A custom function that prints a string, but for non-printable characters, it could print their hexadecimal representation.

-13. **print_memory**: Likely a custom function that prints the memory representation of data.
+13. **print_memory**: A custom function that prints the memory representation of data.
 This could be used for debugging purposes.

 # C 03